Towards the simulation of higher-order quantum resources: a general type-theoretic approach: The parallel product

 Now that we have the correct trees \( x' \) and \( y' \), the final step is simply to compute the parallel product type \( x' \partype y' \).
 However, computing the parallel product type is especially simple for a pair of types that have the same structure.
 One may compute \( x' \partype y' \) simply by overlaying the two trees, one over the other, and combining the matching labels together:

-As we can see, the final result on the right-hand side of \eqref{eq:partypeexample3_3} is exactly the same as the final result of Example~\ref{ex:partypeexample2}, which is shown on the right-hand side of \eqref{eq:partypeexample2_finalresult}. \end{example}
+As we can see, the final result on the right-hand side of~\eqref{eq:partypeexample3_3} is exactly the same as the final result of Example~\ref{ex:partypeexample2}, which is shown on the right-hand side of~\eqref{eq:partypeexample2_finalresult}. \end{example} Going beyond basic examples, there are many general facts about parallel product types that we are able to prove, as detailed in \cite{steakleyOperationalHigherorderQuantum,steakleyTypebasedFrameworkHigherorder,zanoniMapsHigherOrderMaps2025}.
+An instance is the following fact, which we will use in the next section, and for which a proof is given in the appendix. \begin{lemma} For all $x,y \in \ty$, \end{lemma}

 \begin{remark}[Comparison with prior work] As we noted in the introduction, the parallel product is a generalization of the notion of ``extended event'' defined in \cite[Definition~4.3]{bisioTheoreticalFrameworkHigherorder2019}.
 Using extension as they define it, one arbitrary type \( x \in \ty \) can be combined with one elementary type \( E \in \alphabet \).
 In the elementary case, \( x = \Sys{A}_1 \cdots \Sys{A}_n \), the extension, denoted \( x \parallel E \), is computed by concatenation just like the parallel product: \( x \parallel E = \Sys{A}_1 \cdots \Sys{A}_n E \).
 In the non-elementary case, \( x = a \tyto b \), the extension is defined exactly how we define the parallel product: \( x \parallel E = a \tyto b \parallel E \).
 Thus, by the definitions presented in this section, we extend this operation on types to pairs of arbitrary types, and we also provide a corresponding operation for arbitrary maps. \end{remark}